 Types of Artificial Boxwood:

 Manufactured from fine plastic, the Boxwood leaves can be manufactured for indoor and outdoor use.
-Unlike silk Boxwood, manufactured from fabric, the plastic Boxwood is suitable for outdoors and can withstand exterior weather conditions including sun, rain, and wind.
+Unlike artificial Boxwood, manufactured from fabric, the plastic Boxwood is suitable for outdoors and can withstand exterior weather conditions including sun, rain, and wind.
 Outdoor faux Boxwood matting is being used by some of the finest hotels, resorts, restaurants & casinos to create artificial green walls and privacy hedges.